EU Parliament will see far-right surge at election, study says

 Forecasts for 2024 show that the two biggest winners will be the Identity and Democracy (ID) group, with almost 100 MEPs (an increase of 40 seats), and the European Conservatives and Reformists (ECR), with 85 MEPs (an increase of 14 seats).

-Combined, the two populist-right groups would make up a quarter of the chamber — surpassing the European People's Party (EPP) or the Socialists and Democrats (S&D) for the first time, and narrowing the gap with them, as ID would become the third-largest political force.
+Combined, the two populist-right groups would make up nearly a quarter of the chamber — surpassing the European People's Party (EPP) or the Socialists and Democrats (S&D) for the first time, and narrowing the gap with them, as ID would become the third-largest political force.

 "We expect that populist voices, particularly on the radical right, are likely to be louder after the 2024 elections than at any point since the European parliament was first directly elected in 1979," reads the report.